input-output-hk/mithril/docs/root/mithril/mithril-protocol/simulation.md

 ./mithrildemo -k 5 -m 50 --phi-f 0.65 --nparties 5
 ```

-The simulation should succeed and produce (or aggregate) a multi signature!
+The simulation should succeed and produce (or aggregate) a multi signature.

 ```bash
 >> Launch Mithril protocol demonstrator with configuration: